-In this representation, the eigenstate corresponding to the uniform vector $|u\rangle = \tfrac{1}{\sqrt{3}}(1,1,1)^{\mathsf T}$ has eigenvalue $+1$, while the two orthogonal Fourier modes acquire a common phase $e^{-i\theta}$.
-Thus, the family interpolates smoothly around the Grover operator, which corresponds to the special value $\theta=\pi$.
+In this representation, the eigenstate corresponding to the uniform vector $|u\rangle$ has eigenvalue $+1$, while the two orthogonal Fourier modes acquire a common phase $e^{-i\theta}$.
+Thus, the coin operator $\hat{\mathbf{C}}(\theta)$ forms a smooth one parameter family that interpolates around the Grover operator.
+In particular, the standard Grover coin is recovered at the special value $\theta=\pi$, so that $\hat{\mathbf{C}}_G = \hat{\mathbf{C}}(\pi)$.
 This parametrisation introduces a tunable coin angle that controls the relative phase between the symmetric mode and the two transverse modes, and is therefore the natural small parameter for the continuum expansion.
 The parameter $\theta$ controls the strength of mixing between the three coin states.
 In the continuum limit this coupling plays the role of an effective mass term.
 Small $\theta$ yields nearly ballistic propagation, while larger values increase local mixing and open a mass-like gap in the dispersion.
-The standard Grover coin then corresponds to the special rotation angle $\theta=\pi$.
 The full walk operator in momentum space can be written as: